Lučenec Synagogue

-Lučenec Synagogue is a Neolog synagogue, constructed in Secession style, in Lučenec.
-It was built between 1924 and 1925 and is registered as a National Cultural Monument.
+The Lučenec Synagogue is a former Neolog congregation and synagogue, located in Lučenec, in the Banská Bystrica region of Slovakia.
+Completed in 1925 in the Secession style and is registered as a National Cultural Monument, the building was used as a synagogue until World War II.
 It was reconstructed and reopened as a cultural center on 13 May 2016.

 History

 The synagogue was designed by the Hungarian architect Lipót Baumhorn to replace the older, dilapidated synagogue which had stood on the site since 1863.
 The domed structure is notable for its use of lightweight reinforced concrete.

-The synagogue was officially opened on 8 September in 1925 and could accommodate up to 1100 worshipers.
-The cost of the construction was around $1.5 million Kčs.
+The synagogue was officially opened on 8 September in 1925 and could accommodate up to 1,100 worshipers.
+The cost of the construction was around 1.5 million Kčs.
 The synagogue was used for religious services until 1944 when the interior of the synagogue was destroyed.
 The last rabbi of the synagogue was Arthur Rashovsky, who was killed in Auschwitz after the Jewish community of Lučenec was deported there on 12 June 1944.

 The synagogue was partially restored after the war.
 Around the 1960s, the building was used as a warehouse for synthetic fertilizers, the presence of which caused serious damage to the fabric of the building.
 In 1980 the building fell out of use.
 Although it was listed as a historical monument in 1985, it gradually fell into disrepair.